 Haridwar is just like the entry step to the Chardham Yatra.
 Pilgrims visit Haridwar before making the visit to the four holy temples of Chardham.
-Commonly famous as Gangotri, Yamounotri, Kedarnath and Badrinath.
+Commonly famous as Gangotri, Yamunotri, Kedarnath, and Badrinath.
 It is believed that Haridwar is blessed with the three Gods: Brahma, Vishnu, Mahesh presence.
-And hence it is referred as ‘Hari ka Dwar’ to all the temples located in the place.
+And hence it is referred to as ‘Hari ka Dwar’ to all the temples located in the place.

 Mansa Devi Temple: This temple is located on the top of Bilwa Parvat that is situated on Shivalik Hills.
 People devote homage to the Goddess Mansa Devi considering her the symbol of power.
-It is believed that if pilgrims show the devotion to the God from the purest heart, all their wishes will be granted by the goddess Mansa Devi.
+It is believed that if pilgrims show devotion to God from the purest heart, all their wishes will be granted by the goddess Mansa Devi.

 Hari-ki-pauri: It is the auspicious Ghat on the shore of River Ganga that is renowned with the name Brahma Kund.
 People believed that by taking a dip in the holy water of the Ghat will wipe off all the sins committed so far.

 Neel Dhara Pakshi Vihar: A beautiful bird sanctuary located at the Bhimgoda Barrage on the river Ganga.
-Those who love to watch variety of birds will find the heaven here.
+Those who love to watch a variety of birds will find heaven here.
 One can find a wide coverage of birds that migrate to the place during the winter season.

 Ganga Aarti: Ganges ceremony (Ganga Aarti) is quite famous in Haridwar.
 If you had visited the place, you must take part in the aarti as it will fill your senses with the beautiful music and charm of the chants.
 You will surely love to view the beautiful view of the lighten diyas on the floral bowls that flows in the river Ganga.

-Yoga and meditation: Hardiwar being the place of serenity offers you a clam and pure place to practice yoga and meditation.
-Here you will find a great deal of ashrams that will let you attain perfect synchronization of mind, health and body.
+Yoga and meditation: Hardiwar being the place of serenity offers you a calm and pure place to practice yoga and meditation.
+Here you will find a great deal of ashrams that will let you attain perfect synchronization of mind, health, and body.